zachrsnyder/summary-extension/README.md

 #### The solution:
 So to make that task, that I feel as though I should do, a little easier, I wanted to make a chrome extension that could summarize and shorten the passage I was reading.
 I had used ChatGpt to generate summaries for me in the past so I knew it was legit and could be used to create a good solution to my problem.

 This was also a subproblem in my teams' tigerhacks project this year: [The Otherside](https://github.com/aaron-yang799/tiger-hacks), but we had no experience with web development prior to that so not much was accomplished.
-However, the idea and attempt got us 6th place!.
+However, the idea and attempt got us 6th place!

 --------------